Water & Climate Change Task Force

 - Water Pollution

 In the future more working groups will formed depending on members’ interests.
-IWRA members are encouraged to get in touch with the Task Force to let us know you areas of interest, or key messages that IWRA should pursue with regards to climate change and water.
+IWRA members are encouraged to get in touch with IWRA’s Executive Office at firstname.lastname@example.org to indicate your areas of interest, or key messages that IWRA should pursue with regards to climate change and water.

-Members are encouraged to contact the leads and contribute to the development of the finalized Focus Areas of their choice.
+Members will be put in contact with working group leads in order to contribute to the development of activities relating to these sub-themes.
 The working groups will decide outputs of their joint work including issue or policy briefs, academic papers, webinars, and conferences.
 The work product of each Working Group will be used as a basis for presentation at the World Water Congress in Daegu in September in the form of presentations or special sessions or walk-up booths.
 Proper recognition will be provided to Working Group members who provided all their help and assistance on publications, events, presentations and projects.

 A recent recruit from the French Water Partnership (FWP), Alexandre Alix coordinates a multi-stakeholder working group on the theme of water and climate change.
 Their priority is placing water at the heart of adaptation to climate change and taking into account its role in mitigation.
 After earning a Masters degree in Water Sciences, he started his career at the UNESCO Centre of Montpellier (ICIReWaRD) as a project engineer.